OA and weight

 its really hard to keep it down though when everything can be an effort that gets you puffing and panting, bad nights lead to sleeping in the afternoons trying to play catch -up :roll: :roll: :roll:

-take care linda
+take care linda0 -

 Hi Sue, I am overweight about a size 16, I had a baby 9 months ago.
-My OA is not being helped by my weight but was caused purely from trauma caused to my spine from Osteomyelitis in childhood.
+My OA is not being helped by my weight but was caused purely from trauma caused to my spine from Osteomyelitis in childhood.0

-Regarding weight I can see the sense in both sides of ones weight and its connection with arthurititis before my THR they kept on about my weight and so I lost some and I had it done as weight puts an added pressure on the joints and the NHS have a thing about weight atm although I still suffer from arthuritis and its associated probs and not be overwieght but I have to say I hear more clicking groaning etc from my joints when more weighty I think it is all relative to our individual selves.
+Regarding weight I can see the sense in both sides of ones weight and its connection with arthurititis before my THR they kept on about my weight and so I lost some and I had it done as weight puts an added pressure on the joints and the NHS have a thing about weight atm although I still suffer from arthuritis and its associated probs and not be overwieght but I have to say I hear more clicking groaning etc from my joints when more weighty I think it is all relative to our individual selves.0

 Hello

 Thanks for all the replies.
 They all make sense, at home alone and a lot less active I have put on a few (well quite few) pounds.
 I was more or less an ideal weight just before I was signed of sick 18 months ago, but my job kept me on the go all the time with no time for breaks sometimes, let alone eating!
 Now, if I think I need a treat, I go to the buiscuits or whatever.
 Also I walked a lot as a hobby, but now I can't walk to far, as the pain, in my leg but coming from my back gets worse and worse.
 I am never sure when to stop trying, my GP says I do too much, I am not very over-weight YET but I can see it starting.
 Maybe the NHS should provide more help with gym fees and special exercise/diet programmes, but in a less judgmental way.
-I hope this makes sense :!: Just going to get a biscuit :shock: :) Sue
+I hope this makes sense :!: Just going to get a biscuit :shock: Sue0 -

 Missed this thread before but it's very relevant to me.